Skip to main content

 ProvenanceGuard is fully deterministic — no LLM calls required.
 All checks use SHA-256 hashing, regex pattern matching, and datetime validation.

-SACProcessor (RAG Helper) 📄
+SACProcessor (RAG helper) 📄

 Purpose: Prevent Document-Level Retrieval Mismatch (DRM) in legal RAG systems.